gBlazek/bashed-recon/README.md

 ./scan.sh [OPTIONS] <ID>
 ```

-Positional Argument: <ID> : The identifier for the scan, used to create scan-specific directories and files.
+Positional Argument: "<ID>" : The identifier for the scan, used to create scan-specific directories and files.

 ### Options: